reflexive-communications/consentactivity/README.md

 When the extension is uninstalled, it deletes the settings.
 The activity type and the activities are not changed during the uninstall process.

 When the upgrade-db task is running, it checks for the existance of saved-search-id in the config.
 If it is not set or is on default value, it creates the saved search and updates the setting.

+### Stored configuration

+The extension has in internal setting database where the following parameters are stored:

+- `activity-type-id`
+- `option-value-id`
+- `saved-search-id` The search for the expiration.
+- `tagging-search-id` The search for the tagging.
+- `tag-id` The tag id that has to be added to the contact.
+- `consent-expiration-years` The number of years after the consent gets expired.
+By default it is 3 years.
+- `consent-expiration-tagging-days` The number of days before the expiration.
+The tag has to be added at this time.